mail2fish/fun_code/Readme.md

 ## Introduction

-FunCode is a self-hosted Scratch graphical programming service program specially designed for children's programming training.
-After building, it contains only a single executable file, integrating a student management system, Scratch graphical programming system, and server-side storage.
-After downloading, users can run the program on Windows, Mac, or Linux to deploy a local programming service system for children.
-Students can log in with their username and password via browser to access the Scratch graphical programming system, and their edited program files are saved directly on the server.
-No dedicated server is required; it can be deployed on the Internet or run only within a local area network, making it especially suitable for small children's programming training institutions.
+FunCode Scratch Editor is an ultra-lightweight open-source graphical programming system for children that can serve as a replacement for the desktop version of the Scratch editor.
+Compared with other open-source Scratch systems, its main feature is extremely simple deployment: it uses an SQlite file database, requires no configuration, and users only need to download and run the program to provide a complete service including user management and Scratch graphical programming on their local computer.
+The system is compatible with mainstream operating systems such as Windows, Linux, and Mac, and is especially suitable for individuals or small children's programming training institutions.

 This project is still under development.
 If you are interested, you are welcome to join and improve it together.